1996–97 Charlotte Hornets season

 The 1996–97 Charlotte Hornets season was the ninth season for the Charlotte Hornets in the National Basketball Association.
 For the first time since the 1990–91 season, Larry Johnson was not on the team's opening day roster.

+Season summary

+Off-season

-The Hornets received the thirteenth overall pick in the 1996 NBA draft, and selected shooting guard, and high school basketball star Kobe Bryant, and also selected shooting guard Tony Delk from the University of Kentucky with the 16th overall pick; however, the team soon traded Bryant to the Los Angeles Lakers in exchange for Vlade Divac, acquired Anthony Mason from the New York Knicks, and signed free agent Tony Smith during the off-season.
+The Hornets received the 13th overall pick in the 1996 NBA draft, and selected shooting guard, and high school basketball star Kobe Bryant, and also selected shooting guard Tony Delk from the University of Kentucky with the 16th overall pick; however, the team soon traded Bryant to the Los Angeles Lakers in exchange for Vlade Divac, acquired Anthony Mason from the New York Knicks, and signed free agent Tony Smith during the off-season.
 The team also hired former Boston Celtics star Dave Cowens as their new head coach.

+Regular season

-Under Cowens, and with the addition of Divac and Mason, the new-look Hornets played better than expected.
-After struggling with an 8–9 start to the regular season, the Hornets won 21 of their next 31 games, holding a 29–19 record at the All-Star break.
-At mid-season, the team signed free agent and former All-Star forward Tom Chambers in January, then traded Scott Burrell to the Golden State Warriors in exchange for Donald Royal, and dealt second-year guard Anthony Goldwire, and second-year center George Zidek to the Denver Nuggets in exchange for Ricky Pierce in February.
+Under Cowens, and with the addition of Divac and Mason, the Hornets struggled with an 8–9 start to the regular season, but then won 21 of their next 31 games, holding a 29–19 record at the All-Star break.
+At mid-season, the team signed free agent, and former All-Star forward Tom Chambers in January, then traded Scott Burrell to the Golden State Warriors in exchange for Donald Royal, and traded second-year guard Anthony Goldwire, and second-year center George Zidek to the Denver Nuggets in exchange for Ricky Pierce in February.
 However, Chambers was released to free agency after 12 games.
-The Hornets posted a nine-game winning streak in April, and finished in fourth place in the Central Division with a franchise best 54–28 record, earning the sixth seed in the Eastern Conference, and making it back to the NBA playoffs after a one-year absence.
+The Hornets posted a nine-game winning streak in April, and finished in fourth place in the Central Division with a franchise-best 54–28 record, earning the sixth seed in the Eastern Conference, and making it back to the NBA playoffs after a one-year absence.

-Glen Rice had the best season of his career, finishing third in the league in scoring with a career-high of 26.8 points per game, while leading the Hornets with 207 three-point field goals, and shooting .470 in three-point percentage, and also earning All-NBA Second Team honors.
-In addition, Mason averaged 16.2 points, 11.4 rebounds and 5.7 assists per game, and earned All-NBA Third Team and NBA All-Defensive Second Team honors, while Divac and Matt Geiger both provided the best center combo in the league, as Divac averaged 12.6 points, 9.0 rebounds, 1.3 steals and 2.2 blocks per game, and Geiger provided the team with 8.9 points and 5.3 rebounds per game, but only played just 49 games due to a back injury.
-Meanwhile, sixth man Dell Curry contributed 14.8 points per game and 126 three-point field goals off the bench, Muggsy Bogues provided with 8.0 points, 7.2 assists and 1.3 steals per game, and Smith contributed 5.0 points per game.
+Glen Rice averaged a career-high of 26.8 points per game, led the Hornets with 207 three-point field goals, and shot .470 in three-point field-goal percentage; he was named to the All-NBA Second Team.
+In addition, Mason averaged 16.2 points, 11.4 rebounds and 5.7 assists per game, and was named to the All-NBA Third Team, and to the NBA All-Defensive Second Team, while sixth man Dell Curry contributed 14.8 points per game and 126 three-point field goals off the bench, and Divac provided the team with 12.6 points, 9.0 rebounds, 3.7 assists, 1.3 steals and 2.2 blocks per game.
+Meanwhile, Pierce contributed 12.0 points per game in 27 games after the trade, Matt Geiger averaged 8.9 points and 5.3 rebounds per game, but only played just 49 games due to a back injury, Muggsy Bogues provided with 8.0 points, 7.2 assists and 1.3 steals per game, Delk contributed 5.4 points per game, and Smith averaged 5.0 points per game.